Loading

 Not Acceptable for: Enrolled Agents

 The purpose of this course is to inform the reader of the various changes to accounting and financial reporting affecting the accounting professional.
 Topics include a review of FASB projects, including those related to financial performance, leases, financial instruments, practice issues involving the statement of cash flows, fair value reporting, pensions, the international convergence project, little GAAP, and more.
 The structure of the course is to encourage the reader to recall existing GAAP rules coupled with identifying, stating, and outlining rules related to new and proposed pronouncements.
-This course also includes a discussion of accounting and financial reporting issues related to COVID-19, PPP loans, the Employee Retention Credit (ERC), and the Pass-Through Entity (PTE) Tax.
+This course also includes a discussion of accounting and financial reporting issues- post-COVID, the Employee Retention Credit (ERC), including the accounting for the IRS ERC Withdrawal program, and the Pass-Through Entity (PTE) Tax.
 PLEASE NOTE: Not accepted for Enrolled Agents.
 Prerequisites: General understanding of U.S. GAAP.
 All course material provided.
 No prerequisites.
 Course level: Basic.

 Choose Your Format to ADD TO CART: